computational-expression/activity11/README.md

 ## Submission Format

-Create a file called `project_ideas.md` in the `writing/` folder with your three project proposals.
-Use the template below.
+Complete a file called `project_ideas.md` in the `writing/` folder with your three project proposals.

 ---